 To Bentch or Not to Bentch (between milk and meat)?

-Yet, that is all that the Shulchan Aruch requires.
-If so, why do many people also wait a half-hour before eating anything meaty?
+Yet, that is all that the Shulchan Aruch necessitates.
+If so, why do many people also wait a half hour before eating anything meaty?
 And, why are many people particular to also recite Birkas HaMazon between a dairy and a meat meal?
 Is the Shulchan Aruch’s ruling not good enough for them?

 That is why according to the basic halacha no actual waiting period is required after partaking of dairy foods.
 Nevertheless, there are those who try to take the Zohar’s opinion into account and at least “meet him halfway”, as we find in several places in the Talmud and Rabbinic Literature that the majority of an hour is akin to an hour.
 Therefore, as an added stringency, a custom has developed among several groups to wait a half-hour between a dairy meal and a meat one.

-The matter of whether Birkas HaMazon is also required after a dairy meal is first addressed by the Magen Avraham in the Laws of Shavuos.
-Since it is customary on the holiday of Shavuos to eat milchigs aside from the traditional meat seudah, a common question is whether one may have them as part of the same meal, by merely doing the basic rinsing, washing and palate cleansing mandated by the Shulchan Aruch, or whether one must have the milk dishes and meat dishes each as part of a separate seudah.
+The matter of whether Birkas HaMazon is also required after a dairy meal is addressed by the Magen Avraham in the Laws of Shavuos .
+Since it is customary on the holiday of Shavuos to eat milchigs aside from the traditional meat seudah , a common question is whether one may have them as part of the same meal, by merely doing the basic rinsing, washing and palate cleansing mandated by the Shulchan Aruch, or whether one must have the milk dishes and meat dishes each as part of a separate seudah.

-The Magen Avraham rules that unless one ate hard cheese, which would require a full six hour wait, one need not have the dairy dishes and following meat dishes as separate meals.
+The Magen Avraham rules that unless one ate hard cheese, which would require a full 6 hour wait , one need not have the dairy dishes and following meat dishes as separate meals.
 Thus, no bentching is required.
-Many authorities follow the Magen Avraham’s ruling, and do not require Birkas HaMazon between a dairy and a meat meal.
+Many authorities follow the Magen Avraham’s ruling, and do not require Birkas HaMazon between a dairy and a meat meal .

 However, many other decisors, including the Knesses HaGedolah and Shla"h, disagree and mandate Bentching.
-The Ba’er Mayim Chaim, maintain that the Magen Avraham's opinion must have been a printing mistake and that certainly one may not eat milk and meat as part of the same meal.
-To add another wrinkle, anyone who follows the Zohar’s view of waiting even after dairy would undoubtedly require Birkas Hamazon as well, as he maintains a higher degree of separation.
-Therefore, many later and contemporary authorities rule that one should bentch after milchigs if at all possible, even though it may not be required by the letter of the Law.
+The Ba’er Mayim Chaim even maintains that the Magen Avraham's opinion must have been a printing mistake and that certainly one may not eat milk and meat as part of the same meal.
+To add another wrinkle, anyone who follows the Zohar’s view of waiting even after dairy would undoubtedly require Birkas HaMazon as well, as he maintains a higher degree of separation.
+Therefore, many later and contemporary authorities rule that one should bentch after milchigs if at all possible, even though it may not be required by the letter of the Law .

-Still, others ardently defend the Magen Avraham’s position, and refer to this bentching as a “chumra yeseira”.
+Still, others, ardently defend the Magen Avraham’s position, and refer to this bentching as a “chumra yeseira” .
 Additionally, if it were truly a printing mistake, the Magen Avraham's son-in-law, Rav Moshe Yekusiel Kaufman-Cohen, would have corrected it in his comprehensive sefer onhalacha and minhag, Chukei Chaim.
 Yet, instead he rules exactly as his father-in-law did .
-This is also the final ruling of the Aruch Hashulchan and Mishna Berura as well is that one is not required to make two separate meals out of his different dishes, unless one ate hard cheese .
+This is also the final ruling of the Aruch Hashulchan and Mishna Berura, that one is not required to make two separate meals out of his different dishes, unless one ate hard cheese .